APF Imagination Machine: APF Basic

-The bundled APF BASIC interpreter allows any users to develop their own programs.
-Most retailers of the system offered a full and hefty instruction manual to explain how the specialized code works, and a tech sheet that specifies every function of every chip on the console, so as to allow the users to make the most efficient code possible.
-To encourage more home users to create their own games and trade them, a monthly mailing list lasted well through the video game crash of 1983 and into the next generation of consoles.
+The bundled APF BASIC interpreter allows users to develop custom programs.
+Retailers provided an instruction manual explaining the programming language and a technical sheet detailing the console's chip functions to assist with programming.
+To encourage users to create and trade games, a monthly mailing list operated through the video game crash of 1983 and into the subsequent console generation.

 Special cassette

 One of the most marketed features of the console is the dual-sided cassette drive that allows the user to write or use a stored program, and also to record or play audio.
 The feature is generally used for programmers to leave notes about their work, or for instructions to be read aloud before a game is played.

 Peripherals

 The console has a number of aftermarket add-ons: